melissamonk-NOAA/Vermilion_2021/doc/north.md

 at Point Conception (\PtC) that separates the two assessments.
 THe northern model is bounded by the California/Oregon border and the southern model is bounded by the U.S./ Mexico border at the south (Figure \@ref(fig:assess-area)).
-Cape Mendocino (\CapeM) is also noted as it is a management boundary for the stock.
+Cape Mendocino (\CapeM) is also noted as it is a management boundary for the minor shelf rockfish complex.

 ## Ecosystem Considerations